 How to Avoid Unrealistic Expectations?

-Rather than expect too much from the others, it would be wiser to expect more from ourselves.
+Rather than expect too much from others, it would be wiser to expect more from ourselves.
 Following are some of the pointers that might help us to avoid false expectations from others.

 - Sometimes, having expectations of others means holding them responsible for our happiness.
 We condition our happiness to their behaviour, so we become dependent on their reactions.
-It is important to realise that we alone are responsible for our happiness, not others.
+It is essential to realise that we alone are responsible for our happiness, not others.

-So, stop expecting from others, either from your kids or from your friend, to fulfil your dreams, let them do their own struggle and start expecting from yourself.
+So, stop expecting others, either from your kids or from your friend, to fulfil your dreams, let them do their own struggle and start expecting from yourself.
 Only you have the power to fulfil your dreams 😊